Caik/go-mock-server/README.md

 ## 🔧 Want to Contribute?

 We welcome contributions from the community!
-If you're interested in helping improve Go Mock Server, please take a moment to review our [contributing guidelines](https://github.com/Caik/go-mock-server/blob/main/CONTRIBUTING.md).
+If you're interested in helping improve Go Mock Server, please take a moment to review our [contribution guidelines](https://github.com/Caik/go-mock-server/blob/main/CONTRIBUTING.md).

 <br />